It's one of the creepiest rooms in the city, hands down, yet relatively few people have seen it. Once you do, it's difficult to forget.

-The once-hidden nursery room at the National Theatre, upstairs next to the VIP bar, was discovered after a wall was knocked down during the restoration of the building in the early 1990s.
-The nursery walls still feature the ghostly, "Grimm's Fairy-Tales" looking paintings of children holding long ropes with dolls that look like children, toys and animals hanging by their necks.
+A formerly hidden nursery room upstairs at the National Theater, located next to the plush VIP bar, was rediscovered after a wall was knocked down during the building's restoration in the early 1990s.

-It's especially creepy if you've heard the urban legend.
+But it's even more spooky if you've heard the urban legend.

 "We heard the original owner was in love with the theater and spent a lot of time here.
-He was allegedly having an affair with a box office girl.
-Supposedly, his wife found out and hung herself in the musicians' closet in the basement," Dabney says.
-"Our old sound guy said the painter of the nursery walls was a friend of the wife, so that's why she painted those creepy scenes."
+He was allegedly having an affair with a box office girl, " he explains.
+"Supposedly, his wife found out and hung herself in the musicians' closet in the basement.
+Our old sound guy said the painter of the nursery walls was a friend of the wife, so that's why she painted those creepy scenes."

 "If you're in here at night, you do get a creepy feeling," he says.
-"The caverns in the basement, and anywhere you go — you feel like you're being watched."
+"The caverns in the basement and anywhere you go ... you feel like you're being watched."